Azure/bicep-types-az/generated/managednetwork/microsoft.managednetwork/2019-06-01-preview/types.md

 ### Properties
 * **apiVersion**: '2019-06-01-preview' (ReadOnly, DeployTimeConstant): The resource api version
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **kind**: 'Connectivity': Responsibility role under which this Managed Network Group will be created.
-Possible values include: 'Connectivity'
 * **location**: string: The geo-location where the resource lives
 * **name**: string (Required, DeployTimeConstant): The resource name
 * **properties**: [ManagedNetworkGroupProperties](#managednetworkgroupproperties): Properties of a Managed Network Group